TomislavMatas/EZAsesAutoType/src/EZAsesAutoType/README.md

   within "AppHandler".
 Now when hitting "Cancel", the already loaded browser instance stays "active".
-Otherwise, when processing has not been canceled by user, the browser instance will be closed immediatly after "logout".
+Otherwise, when processing has not been canceled by user, the browser instance will be closed immediately after "logout".

 ## 2024/04/04:TomislavMatas: v1.123.1
 * BugFix in "FormMain": Set WorkerSupportsCancellation = true.